-The archive removal job runs every 30 minutes.
+The job that removes files from disk runs every six hours.
 It may take some time to remove a file from disk, depending on the number of packages referencing it.
-In the most common situation, files are removed within an hour.

 Note: Launchpad retains a copy of deleted files for up to seven days after you delete it from the archive.
 Follow the individual file links in the package's Built packages section.

 Links to built packages remain live for seven days after deletion from the archive